kylekatarnls/business-day/README.md

 $additionalHolidays = array(
-    'independence-day' => null, // Even if it's holiday, you can force it to null to make your business open 'boss-birthday'    => '09-26', // Close the office on September 26th 'julian-christmas' => '= julian 12-25', // We support many calendars such as the Julian calendar
+    'independence-day' => null, // Even if it's holiday, you can force it to null to make your business open 'boss-birthday'    => '09-26', // Close the office on September 26th
+    // you can also use slash if you prefer day first '26/09' (September 26th too) 'julian-christmas' => '= julian 12-25', // We support many calendars such as the Julian calendar
     // We support expressions
     'special-easter'   => '= Tuesday before easter',